 The pharmacology of Kava is very different from Kratom.
 While scientific research into Kratom is in its infancy, there is a growing body of scientific data on the chemistry of Kava and its’ effects.
 The main active ingredients in Kava are kavalactones with six alone being more important than others and responsible for over 90 percent of the active natural ingredients in the plant.
 Active ingredients vary depending on the variety of the plant and these are identified by a plant chemotype.
 Read more about the science of Kava.

-In Thailand where the plant grows in abundance and is widely used, Kratom has been outlawed for over 70 years since 1943.
+Even in Thailand where the plant grows in abundance and is widely used, Kratom has been outlawed for over 70 years since 1943.
 The original ban was linked to Kratom reducing Thai government tax revenues from opium distribution.
-And while in recent years there have been calls to decriminalize Kratom and remove it from the list of banned narcotics in Thailand, this has yet to happen.
+And while in recent years there have been calls to decriminalize Kratom and remove it from the list of banned narcotics, this has yet to happen.
 One reason for this could be the connection between Kratom and crime in the country.
 In Thailand in 2011, more than 13,000 people were arrested for kratom-related crimes (5% of all drug-related crimes in that country).
 The use of Kratom is also prohibited in Malaysia where users can be penalized with a maximum imprisonment.